A common error that happens to WordPress sites is the 'infinite redirect' error. This can appear differently depending on your browser. For example:

 There are a few other reasons your site could redirect.

-It's possible that a plugin you added to your site has cause the redirect.
+It's possible that a plugin you added to your site has caused the redirect.
 Try disabling your plugins to confirm if that is the cause.

 Your .htaccess file may have a redirect set up somewhere.
 Open the .htaccess file and view its contents.
 Look for anything redirecting your site to a different URL.